Creating positive change in the kitchen and at home by reconnecting people with food so they can better nourish themselves and their families.

 Maple and Marigold started back in 2016 as a love letter.
 Maple represents Canada, my current home in Toronto and our lives today.
 Marigold refers to India, the colourful land of my youth and the traditions I learned in my childhood.

-I love whole, real foods but I also love shortcuts that allow me to spend my time outdoors on adventures with my kiddos.
+While I love whole, real foods, I also love shortcuts that allow me to spend my time outdoors on adventures with my kiddos.
 I’d rather be out walking in my backyard or through my neighbourhood with a hot cuppa in my reusable mug than standing at my kitchen counter.

 You’ll learn quickly that I waste very little in my kitchen.
 58% of the food grown and produced in Canada is thrown away, so I try very hard not to add to that scary statistic.
-That means I look for ways to reduce our food waste and often share those experiments with you.
+That means I look for ways to reduce our food waste and often share those experiments with you, especially on Instagram.
 And when my kiddos eat what I make with broccoli stems and carrot tops and unpeeled potatoes, I know my small step made a big difference.

 I’m on a mission to help families like mine cook more at home, reduce what they throw and build an abundant, sustainable and enjoyable lifestyle.